Bierocks are soft rolls stuffed with ground beef, cabbage and onions. This recipe kicks things up a notch with sauerkraut and gruyère.

 NOTES ON THIS RECIPE:

 - If you’re a fan of horseradish, I highly recommend the addition of it!
 Totally optional but tastes fantastic.
-Mixing in 2 – 4 tablespoons with the filling should do the trick, depending on your heat preference.
+Mixing in 2 – 4 tablespoons with the filling (the entire batch, not each Bierock) should do the trick, depending on your heat preference.

 - When cooking this recipe, I usually prepare one baking sheet and cook them while I’m prepping the second baking sheet.
 I find that the coloring is better, and they cook more evenly when the sheets are baked individually.